AHJ32/Notifier/README.md

-# Notifier
+# Note App
-This is a work in progress reminder app using python.
+This is a work in progress note taking app using python.
 I'm constantly trying to improve it.